Skip to main content

 This tool directly addresses five of the nine factors through its task decomposition, geographic wage data, experience-based percentile mapping, and documented calculation methodology.
 The remaining four factors (dividend history, payments to other employees, bonus patterns, and existing compensation agreements) are company-specific and should be evaluated alongside the report by the owner’s tax professional.

 The Cost Approach decomposes the owner’s role into the specific business functions performed and prices each function independently using BLS wage data at the appropriate skill level and geographic location.
-The IRS Job Aid refers to this as the “Replacement Cost” method: the cost to replace the owner’s services by hiring separate individuals to perform each function.
+The IRS Job Aid refers to this approach as the Cost Approach: the cost to replace the owner’s services by hiring separate individuals to perform each function.

-This approach is particularly applicable to small S-corporation owners who perform multiple business functions.
+This approach fits small S-Corporation owners who perform multiple business functions.
 Most small business owners divide their time across administrative, operational, financial, and specialized tasks — no single occupation classification captures the full scope of their work.
 The Cost Approach accounts for this by valuing each function at its own market rate rather than forcing a single job title onto a multi-function role.

 Calculation Logic